cucapra/dahlia/docs/indextype.md

 Index types generalize `int` and `static int`, i.e., the types for ordinary dynamic integers and for static integers.
 For example, $\text{idx}\langle 42..43, 0..1 \rangle$ has a single value that represents a single number, 42.
 And $\text{idx}\langle 0..1, 0..2^{64} \rangle$ is the type of 64-bit unsigned integers.
-So a core language might have *only* index types, where `int` is syntactic sugar for the latter type, for example.
+So a core language might have *only* index types, where `int` is syntactic sugar for the latter type.
-Put differently, index types can describe a fluid amount of static "knowledge" about sets of numbers, including "no static information" and "totally known statically" and points in between.
+Put differently, index types can describe a fluid amount of static "knowledge" about sets of numbers, including "no static information" and "full static information" and points in between.

 **Value space.**
 Index types have sets of values, each of which represents a set of indices.
 So